Biden to hit reset on nation's fight against COVID-19 on his first day as president

 WASHINGTON (Reuters) - President Joe Biden on Wednesday will immediately reset the nation’s response to the COVID-19 crisis when he heads to the Oval Office after being sworn in to lead a country reeling from its worst public health crisis in more than a century.

 As part of a first sweep of executive actions, Biden will order that all federal employees wear masks and make face coverings mandatory on federal property.
-He will establish a new White House office to coordinate the coronavirus response and halt the withdrawal of the United States from the World Health Organization, a process initiated by the outgoing president, Donald Trump.
+He will establish a new White House office to coordinate the coronavirus response and halt the withdrawal of the United States from the World Health Organization, a process initiated by former President Donald Trump.

-The orders signal that Biden aims to fulfill his campaign promise to make COVID-19 relief a top priority and will mark a sharp divergence from the Trump administration’s pandemic response, which critics say was ineffectual, uncoordinated and at least partly responsible for the death of more than 400,000 Americans.
+The orders will fulfill Biden’s campaign promise to make COVID-19 relief a top priority and will mark a sharp divergence from the Trump administration’s pandemic response, which critics say was ineffectual, uncoordinated and at least partly responsible for the death of more than 400,000 Americans.

+Minutes after Biden took his oath of office at a scaled-back inauguration ceremony unlike any other in U.S. history, he asked onlookers to join him in a silent prayer for the 400,000 Americans who perished from COVID-19.

+“We’re entering what may be the toughest and deadliest period of the virus and must set aside politics and finally face this pandemic as one nation,” Biden said.

-He will begin work on his executive actions after a scaled-back inauguration ceremony unlike any other in U.S. presidential history, with the National Mall covered in a “field of flags” instead of the typical crowds, who were not permitted because of the risk of contagion.
+He delivered his inaugural speech looking out across the National Mall, which was covered in a “field of flags” instead of typical inauguration crowds since citizens were told to stay home to avoid the risk of contagion.

-“We can overcome the deadly virus,” Biden said in his inaugural address, which called for unity in a nation gripped by tense political divide.

 Biden was also poised to nominate an acting U.S. surgeon general as soon as Wednesday, a person familiar with the decision told MSNBC, following the resignation of Trump appointee Jerome Adams.